 - A News Fixer award rewarding local journalists and/or experts, hired by a visiting foreign reporter or news organization, whose guidance and local knowledge materially benefited the content, impact and reach of the stories submitted.

 Stories can focus on conflict, human-rights concerns, cross-border issues, or any other issue of controversy in a particular country or region.
 The awards were created to honor Kurt Schork, an American freelance journalist who was killed in a military ambush while on assignment for Reuters on May 24, 2000, in Sierra Leone.
-Applicants will be asked to submit a body of work (up to three articles) that demonstrates professionalism, meets international journalistic standards, and gives evidence that courage and determination played a role in generating the articles.
-Further details and entry forms are available at the web site.
-Deadline: May 31, 2017.
+Deadline: May 31, 2018.